Summary

 Text to Columns feature

-For manual, one-off conversions, Excel has a built-in feature called "Text to Columns" that can split text in cells with a delimiter of your choice.
-You'll find this feature on the the Data tab of the ribbon in the Data tools section.
+For manual, one-off conversions, Excel has a built-in feature called "Text to Columns" that can split text into cells with a delimiter of your choice.
+You'll find this feature on the Data tab of the ribbon in the Data Tools section.

 Dave Bruns Profile Picture